vuapps/vume/README.md

 # vume
-this contains the display section
+this contains the display section.